Raschka-research-group/coral-pytorch/docs/tutorials/pytorch_lightning/distilbert-corn-tripadvisor.md

-# Finetuning a DistilBERT Classifier with CORN Loss
+# Finetuning a DistilBERT with CORN Loss for Ordinal Regression

 ```python